bihor/fp_masterquiz/README.md

 - Bugfix: documentation.

 Changes in 7.0.4/5:
-- Bugfix: get FE-users entry.
+- Bugfix: get FE-users entry + get foreign entries.
 - Bootstrap: added class text-end where text-right is used.

 You find the whole changelog here: